ngsuwen/Living-Building/README.md

 # Living Building
 https://ngsuwen.github.io/living-building/suwen-ng

-This was my very first attempt in creating my own webpage!
-The code is very messy but I think its not a bad attempt for a first timer, right?
+This was my very first attempt in creating my own webpage during my free time after my thesis!
+The code is very messy but I think its not a bad attempt for a first timer, right? :satisfied:

 ## Technologies
 * **HTML**